-The Majorelle Garden is a two and half acre botanical garden and artist’s landscape garden in Marrakech.
-Collections of cacti, exotic plants and trees are landscaped to emphasize each one’s unique beauty.
+The Majorelle Garden is a two-and-a-half-acre botanical garden and artist’s landscape garden in Marrakech.
+Collections of cacti, exotic plants, and trees are landscaped to emphasize each one’s unique beauty.
 The iconic La Jardin Majorelle is one of the most popular tourist attractions and is definitely a must-do in Marrakech.

-The Koutoubia Mosque is the largest mosque in Marrakesh.
-Located next to Djemaa el Fna Square, is one of the iconic landmarks that must be visited while in Marrakech.
+The Koutoubia Mosque is the largest in Marrakesh.
+Located next to Djemaa el Fna Square, it is one of the iconic landmarks that must be visited while in Marrakech.

 Visit Jemaa El-Fna square (night market )

-Jamaa el Fna is square you need to visit both during the day as well as at night.
-By day, most of the square is just a big open space, in which we saw a handful of snake charmers playing their cobras with flutes, few medicine men, tooth-pullers and others performing their unique activities to attract your attention.
+Jamaa el Fna is a square you need to visit both during the day as well as at night.
+By day, most of the square is just an ample open space, in which we saw a handful of snake charmers playing their cobras with flutes, a few medicine men, tooth-pullers, and others performing their unique activities to attract your attention.

 Visit Ben Youssef Madrasa inside the Medina

 The Ben Youssef Madrasa is an Islamic college in Marrakesh, named after the Almoravid sultan Ali ibn Yusuf, who expanded the city and its influence considerably.
 It is the largest madrasa in all of Morocco.
 It was a challenge for me to walk through the narrow lanes of Madena (the old city) and get there without getting lost.

 Visit Souks in Marrakech for Shopping Experience